 The OCWG shall meet as often as necessary to perform its duties and functions.

-All OCWG meetings shall be called by the Chair and/or Vice-Chair and all such meeting notices shall be sent to ROS and WMS and posted to the ERCOT website at least one week prior to the meeting.
+All OCWG meetings shall be called by the Chair and/or Vice-Chair and all such meeting notices shall be sent to the OCWG email listserve and posted to the ERCOT website at least one week prior to the meeting.
 The OCWG Chair will provide periodic updates to ROS and WMS on the working group’s activities.

 The Chair shall preside at all meetings and is responsible for preparation of agendas for such meetings which will be posted to the ERCOT website in advance of the meeting.
 In the absence of the Chair and the Vice-Chair, the group shall select another OCWG member to preside at the meeting.
 The Chair, or the presiding member, shall be guided by input from the membership in the conduct of the meetings.